 About eduardo cuervo reyes

-I was born in Havana in 1977, and was fortunate to grow up in what can be called an intellectually nurturing environment.
-In our house, you could find the unexpected: a telescope, several microscopes, light filters, prisms, photographic equipment, chemicals, science books, musical instruments, and boxes filled with countless electronic components; all this besides standard equipment, and mechanical + carpentry tools that most family own.
+I was born in Havana in 1977, and was fortunate to grow up in what could be called an intellectually nurturing environment.
+In our house, you could find the unexpected: a telescope, several microscopes, light filters, prisms, chemicals, photographic equipment, science books, musical instruments, and boxes filled with countless electronic components; all that besides standard equipment, and mechanical + carpentry tools that most family own.

-My mother used to say, to the others surprise, that children should be given complete logical explanations.
+My mother used to say (to the others surprise) that children should be given complete logical explanations.
 I think she was right.
-I did not lose the curiosity of a child, and developed a passion for understanding how things work.
-When I was not playing baseball, or making my grandpa run as a deer to hunt him with my improvised bow and arrow, I would spend hours experimenting with any of the stuff I had at hand.
-At eight years old, I learned to disassemble my bicycle to the bits, and to give it full maintenance.
+I did not lose the curiosity and playfulness of a child, and developed a passion and the patience for understanding how things work.

 We owned several film cameras, which I loved to play with.
 Phenomena involving light always fascinated me.
 But by the end of the 80's in the isolated Cuba, finding films and developing material became impossible.
 I was also oblivious of the DSLR revolution.
 During my teens, I became an avid cyclist, and developed a taste for the outdoors.